Haydock: Pogo strikes for Value Bet

 The Frankie Dettori-ridden Sunray Major completed the quartet disputing matters at the finish and although flying home from his position at the rear of the field inside the final two furlongs, he was half a length away from the winner at the line.

-It was a welcome return to form for the six-year-old Pogo, who has been seen in globe-trotting action at both Meydan and Saudi Arabia in the early part of the year and was handed a quote of 25/1 by Betfair and Paddy Power for the Sussex Stakes at Goodwood later in the year.
+It was a welcome return to form for the six-year-old Pogo (17/2 SP), who has been seen in globe-trotting action at both Meydan and Saudi Arabia in the early part of the year and was handed a quote of 25/1 by Betfair and Paddy Power for the Sussex Stakes at Goodwood later in the year.

 Watch Race Replay